PMI Knowledge base

 What is min/max hours?

-The Min and Max setting allows you to set the minimum and maximum hours required in a department each day of the week.
-Using this function will affect forecasted productivity, because you are manipulating hours needed on slow and high activity...
+The Min and Max settings allow you to set the minimum and maximum hours required in a department for each day of the week.
+Using this function will affect forecasted productivity, as you are manipulating hours needed on slow and high activity days.
+Consider this carefully before activating these settings.
+You can activate Min, Max, or both,...

 read more